dicebear/dicebear/apps/docs/pages/styles/disco/index.md

 ---
 title: Disco – Avatar Style
 description: >
-  Create Disco avatars with the DiceBear avatar library.
-Generate unique profile pictures using our free avatar API or JavaScript avatar library.
+  Free abstract avatar generator with halftone grids of shapes on a colored background.
+Create Disco avatars with the DiceBear avatar API or JavaScript library.
 outline: [2, 3]
 ---